-Of the 79 U.S. and international school-based CSE programs evaluated by 103 studies, six studies of six programs found sustained improvement on one of the key protective outcomes, for the intended population, without other negative effects.57 Only one of the studies was by an independent evaluator.58 There was no effectiveness at increasing consistent condom use or at achieving the purported dual benefit of CSE: increased abstinence and condom use within the same program.
+Of the 79 U.S. and international school-based CSE programs evaluated by 103 studies, six studies of six programs found sustained improvement on one of the key protective outcomes, for the intended population, without other negative effects.
+There was no effectiveness at increasing consistent condom use or at achieving the purported dual benefit of CSE: increased abstinence and condom use within the same program.
 In addition, sixteen studies of 15 programs found negative CSE effects: increased sexual risk behavior, STDs, or pregnancy.